domainaware/gcpdns/README.rst

 - Dump all project zones or zone resource records in CSV or JSON format
 - Update DNS resource records for multiple zones in one project using one CSV file
+- Automatically splits ``TXT`` records longer than 255 characters when publishing
+- Automatically adds an ending ``.`` to records when needed

 Setup
 -----